Articles

 Firstly, if the solution is unavailable during the last phase of the pay cycle (as above) and your employees cannot freely access their wages, they may turn to payday lenders or high-cost short-term credit instead.

-Earned Wage Access is designed to give power over their pay, not exclude them when they might need it most.
+Flexible pay is designed to give power over their pay, not exclude them when they might need it most.
 49% of Wagestream users who use payday loans use them less as a result of having access to their earned wages (October 2019 survey).

 The FCA also addresses this issue in their report, The Woolard Review, under section 4.69; ‘Potential harms of Employee Salary Advance Schemes:’